GRACE and GRACE-FO: Spacecraft

 The spacecraft were manufactured by Astrium of Germany, using its "Flexbus" platform.
 The microwave RF systems, and attitude determination and control system algorithms were provided by Space Systems/Loral.
 The star cameras used to measure the spacecraft attitude were provided by Technical University of Denmark.
-The instrument computer along with a highly precise BlackJack GPS receiver and digital signal processing system was provided by JPL in Pasadena.
+The instrument computer along with a highly precise BlackJack GPS receiver and digital signal processing system was provided by JPL in Pasadena, California.
 The highly precise accelerometer that is needed to separate atmospheric and solar radiation pressure effects from the gravitation data was manufactured by ONERA.

 Measurement principle

 GRACE's key measurement, satellite gravimetry, is not derived from electromagnetic waves.
 Instead, the mission uses a microwave ranging system to accurately measure changes in the speed and distance between two identical spacecraft flying in a polar orbit about 220 km apart, 500 km above Earth.
 The ranging system is sensitive enough to detect separation changes as small as 10 micrometers (approximately one-tenth the width of a human hair) over a distance of 220 kilometers.
 As the twin GRACE satellites circle the globe 15 times a day, they sense minute variations in Earth's gravitational pull.
 When the first satellite passes over a region of slightly stronger gravity, a gravity anomaly, it is pulled slightly ahead of the trailing satellite.
 This causes the distance between the satellites to increase.
-The first spacecraft then passes the anomaly, and slows down again; meanwhile the following spacecraft accelerates, then decelerates over the same point.
+The first spacecraft then passes the anomaly, and slows again; meanwhile the following spacecraft accelerates, then decelerates over the same point.
 By measuring the constantly changing distance between the two satellites and combining that data with precise positioning measurements from Global Positioning System (GPS) instruments, scientists can construct a detailed map of Earth's gravity anomalies.